Holy Fraudsters, Batman!

 COMMENT: This version of the “Nigerian Letter” is a little more sophisticated.
 These letters go to everyone, not just lawyers.
 But, really, the notion that $88 million would be payable on proof of identity is simply ridiculous.
-There are many versions of the “Nigerian Letter”.
-This is classic, ‘If it seems too good to be true, it isn’t true’.
+There are many versions of this scam.
+This is classic, ‘If it seems too good to be true, it isn’t true.’

 3. Strange Real Estate Transaction Raises Red Flags